-Not hard to imagine why Rob Watts' son said his father’s invention, the Chord Hugo Digital Analog Converter (DAC) / headphone amplifier, reminded him of a Panda.
-Rob Watts looks like a big english Panda.
+It's not hard to imagine why Rob Watts' son said his father's invention, the Chord Hugo Digital Analog Converter (DAC) / headphone amplifier, reminded him of a Panda.
+Rob Watts looks like a big English Panda.
 This friendly Panda may have forgotten more about DAC chip design than most will ever know, but to his son Rob like the revolutionary DAC he collaborated with John Franks to create is a big panda bear.

 How did one of the leading DAC chip designers get interested in such a complex idea?

 "In 1989 I was against all things digital.
 It sounded unmusical, hard and aggressive.
 But then I heard the first PDM CD player using a new PDM chip from Philips (ADR).
 It was smooth and musical, but had the low noise benefits of CD.
 So I designed my first DAC using the Philips Chip - the PDM1 (into production in 1989 just as John Franks was founding Chord Electronics),"Rob Watts, The Pro Audio Web Blog interview